DHTMLX/docs-suite/docs/chart/customization.md

 Details on how the chart applies the colors:

 - The chart calls the `fill` or `color` function for each bar.
 When the data changes, the chart calls the function again and repaints the bars.
-- The legend can't show several colors for one series, so its marker takes the color that the function returns for the first data item.
-If the colors carry meaning (for example, value thresholds), explain them outside the legend or hide the legend.
+- The legend marker takes the color that the function returns for the first data item, so it doesn't reflect the other bar colors.
 - In a [stacked chart](chart/api/chart_series_config.md#options-specific-for-bar-charts), each series applies its own `fill` and `color`, so one series can use a function while another uses a fixed color.
 - The chart calls the [`gradient`](#adding-color-gradient-for-bars) function once for each distinct color that `fill` returns, so bars that share a color also share a gradient (see the [Chart.
 Gradient by value](https://snippet.dhtmlx.com/nwwi5dh1) sample).